Holothuroid/Covella/README.md

     val weeks = val weeks = 'week of ('weekday isAliasFor days) withNames ("Monday","Tuesday","Wednesday","Thursday","Friday","Saturday","Sunday") withOffset 1

-    val planetaryWeek = Calendar(weeks) setTimestampZero Date.of('week ->0, 'weekday->4)
+    val planetaryWeek = Calendar(weeks) setTimestampZero Datum.of('week ->0, 'weekday->4)

 We set `timeStampZero`, to same point in time as our year-and-months calendar: 1970 started on a Thursday (fourth day of the week).
 The 0 denotes the week, which will keep counting up for all eternity, but we probably don't care about that.

-    val myFirstCalendarSystem = moreAdvancedCalendar synchronize planetaryWeek
+    val myFirstCalendarSystem = calendarWithUnixEpoch synchronise planetaryWeek

-You can synchronise as many simple calendars as you like.
+You can synchronise as many calendars as you like.
 Note that order matters: If units in several calendars have the same designation, all information concerning will be interpreted in terms of the first calendar where it occurs.
-Also entering dates as a String like we did above will only take into account the first calendar.
-For more advanced formatting you need:
+Also the `.datum` method only works with respect to the first calendar in the system.

 ### Date formats